4 stats-basic

 30 Female 55 53 57

 What does this table tell us at a glance?
+Not much, apart from telling the individual scores of the particular roll numbers.
 Typically such data are called as raw data.
-This data is arranged in a manner (by roll numbers) which does not tell us about the numbers which we are concerned with.
+This data is arranged in a certain manner (by roll numbers) which does not tell us about the information we are concerned with.
 For example, consider the following questions:

 1. What are the highest and lowest marks in each subject?